Dallas musicians say Black history is happening right now

 Music has always been a release for Black Americans in need of a voice to rise above injustice.

-“I think it’s a big part of where the music came from,” La Belle said.
+“I think it’s a big part of where the music came from,” La Bell said.
 "It kind of gives it its essence, you know?"

 In Dallas, there’s no place with more of that poetic pain than Deep Ellum.